Divine-Star-Software/DivineVoxelEngine/README.md

 If the voxel pallet mode is set to per chunk the chunk will have its local pallet map.
 Which is a way to get the true id and state of the voxel.

-Metrics so far for total world data size is at calculated to be at worst ~28 mb for 200 chunks of full blocks.
-With compression you can store that to be only about 200kb.
+Metrics so far for total world data size is calculated to be at worst ~50 mb for 200 chunks of full blocks.
+With compression you can store that to be only about 400kb.